ffirg/openshift/README.md

 $ create-ose3-app-ab-deployment.sh
 ```

-Show how to do rolling A-B or Canary style deployments.
+Shows how to do rolling A-B or Canary style deployments.
 Bring application version one into service.
 Then change the code to make version 2 and deploy that into the service but in incremental stages.
 Turn off version 1, once everyones happy with version 2.
 Enables a lower risk application deployment strategy, with rollback capabilities.

 ### Running
 In the Terminal (as the demo user):